brevzin/cpp_proposals/2996_reflection/reflection.md

 The caret already has a meaning as a binary operator in C++ ("exclusive OR"), but that is clearly not conflicting with a prefix operator.
 In C++/CLI (a Microsoft C++ dialect) the caret is also used as a new kind of `$ptr-operator$` ([dcl.decl.general]{.sref}) to declare ["handles"](https://learn.microsoft.com/en-us/cpp/extensions/handle-to-object-operator-hat-cpp-component-extensions?view=msvc-170).
-That is also not conflicting with the use of the caret as a unary operator because C++/CLI uses the usual prefix `*` operator to dereference handled.
+That is also not conflicting with the use of the caret as a unary operator because C++/CLI uses the usual prefix `*` operator to dereference handles.

-Apple also uses the caret in the [syntax "blocks"](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/WorkingwithBlocks/WorkingwithBlocks.html) and unfortunately we believe that does conflict with our proposed use of the caret.
+Apple also uses the caret in [syntax "blocks"](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/WorkingwithBlocks/WorkingwithBlocks.html) and unfortunately we believe that does conflict with our proposed use of the caret.

 Since the syntax discussions in SG7 landed on the use of the caret, new basic source characters have become available: `@`, `` ` ``{.op}, and `$`{.op}.
-Of those, `@` seems the most likely substitute for the caret, because `$`{.op} is used for splice-like operations in other languages and `` ` ``{.op} is suggestive of some kind of quoting (which may be useful in future metaprogramming syntax developments).

-Another option might be the use of the backslash (`\`{.op}).
-It currently has a meaning at the end of a line of source code, but we could still use it as a prefix operator with the constraint that the reflected operand has to start on the same source line.
-If we were to opt for that choice, it could make sense to use the slash (`/`{.op}) as a unary operator denoting splicing (see [Splicers](#splicers) below) so that `\`{.op} would correspond to "raise" and `/`{.op} would correspond to "lower".
+While we have since discussed some alternatives (e.g., `@` for lifting, `\` and `/` for "raising" and "lowering"), we have grown quite fond of the existing syntax and don't feel that these alternatives offer sufficient value to justify re-painting the bikeshed.

 ## Splicers (`[:`...`:]`)

 A reflection can be "spliced" into source code using one of several _splicer_ forms:

- - `[: r :]` produces an _expression_ evaluating to the entity or constant value represented by `r` in grammatical contexts that permit expressions.
+ - `[: r :]` produces an _expression_ evaluating to the entity or evaluation represented by `r` in grammatical contexts that permit expressions.
 In type-only contexts ([temp.res.general]{.sref}/4), `[: r :]` produces a type (and `r` must be the reflection of a type).
 In contexts that only permit a namespace name, `[: r :]` produces a namespace (and `r` must be the reflection of a namespace or alias thereof).
  - `typename[: r :]` produces a _simple-type-specifier_ corresponding to the type represented by `r`.
  - `template[: r :]` produces a _template-name_ corresponding to the template represented by `r`.
  - `[:r:]::` produces a _nested-name-specifier_ corresponding to the namespace, enumeration type, or class type represented by `r`.